 What Is Sargol Saffron?

-Sargol Saffron refers to the highest quality (grade 1) Persian saffron, also known as “red gold”, because it is characterised by a rich red colour and is worth more than it’s weight in gold!
+Sargol Saffron is the top-grade Persian saffron, also known as “red gold” due to its rich red colour.
+This highly prized saffron is worth more than its weight in gold!

 The Benefits Of Using Sargol Saffron In Your Recipes